Improved rates of convergence for the multivariate Central Limit Theorem in Wasserstein distance: Diffusion interpolation approach

-However, for continuous measures $\nu$ or for higher values of $t$, it is often possible to obtain better bounds on $\|\rho_t\|_p$.
-For instance, (\ref{eq:BonisRes}) is obtained using a combination of (\ref{eq:Psi1}) for small values of $t$ and another bound on $\|\rho_t\|_p$ for larger values.
-In \cite{Fang2022}, a streamlined version of this approach was used to provide quantitative results in other frameworks.
-In this work, we refine this approach by using three different bounds: (\ref{eq:Psi1}) for small values of $t$, a bound for medium values of $t$ highlighting the small-scale behaviour of the measure $\nu$ and a last bound for large values of $t$ which will involve moments of the random variables.
+However, for continuous measures $\nu$ or for higher values of $t$, it is usually possible to obtain better bounds on $\|\rho_t\|_p$.
+For instance, (\ref{eq:BonisRes}) is obtained by combining (\ref{eq:Psi1}) with another bound on $\|\rho_t\|_p$ which holds for large values of $t$.
+A similar approach was used in \cite{ModerateDeviations} to provide quantitative results for normal approximation in various frameworks such as Wiener chaos or homogeneous sums.
+In this work, we refine this approach by using three different bounds: (\ref{eq:Psi1}) for small values of $t$, a bound for medium values of $t$ highlighting the small-scale behaviour of the measure $\nu$ and a last bound for larger values of $t$ which depends on the large-scale structure of $\nu$ through its moments.